Growing a lemon tree is not that difficult. As long as you provide their basic needs, growing lemons can be a very rewarding experience.

 The majority find it easier to propagate lemons by rooting large cuttings.
 While seeds can be used, the seedlings are usually slow to bear.

 When choosing to grow from seeds, allow them to dry out for a week or two.
 Once dried, plant the seeds about an inch deep in good potting soil and cover with clear plastic wrap.
-Set the pot in a sunny location and wait for it to reach six to twelve inches before transplanting outdoors or to another pot.
+Set the pot in a sunny location and wait for it to reach 6 to 12 inches before transplanting outdoors or to another pot.